official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 the borders with Turkey and Iran and, because the border with Turkey was closed, their position caused serious concern.
 On 6 April, the US-led Operation Provide Comfort

-3 Dr Barham Salih, the Kurdistan Front spokesman in London, was reported in the Los Angeles Times on 8 April saying that the Kurds felt a bitter sense of betrayal, having taken President Bush’s encouragement of an Iraqi revolt literally.
+[^3]: Dr Barham Salih, the Kurdistan Front spokesman in London, was reported in the Los Angeles Times on 8 April saying that the Kurds felt a bitter sense of betrayal, having taken President Bush’s encouragement of an Iraqi revolt literally.
 “I don’t know of any other interpretation … There was a clear statement that Saddam ought to be removed and the Iraqi people will be supported.”
-4 UN Security Council resolution 688 (1991).
+[^4]: UN Security Council resolution 688 (1991).

 30

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 began to provide humanitarian relief to the Kurds and to help them return to northern Iraq.
 The creation of a No-Fly Zone (NFZ) followed.